-There are however, many other therapies and activities which can be used to ease PTSD symptoms whilst you’re waiting for these treatments, or to work alongside treatments.
+There are however, many other therapies and activities which can be used to ease PTSD & C-PTSD symptoms whilst you’re waiting for these treatments, or to work alongside treatments.
 Some have short, and some have long term effects, but when offered as part of a carefully formulated programme of therapy and coping techniques for PTSD, they can offer people a welcome source of relief.
 You can find details about many of these below.

 It is always risky to assume any of the ways to ease PTSD symptoms are ‘quick fixes’, including ones that show promise in redirecting negative emotional responses.
 However, it is all about having realistic expectations, and finding what works for you.

 Please remember, these aren’t meant to be medical recommendations, but they’re tactics that have worked for others and might work for you, too.
 Be sure to work with a professional to find the best methods for you.

 Regular yoga has been shown to reduce physiological arousal in those with PTSD, helping the autonomic nervous system to adapt better to triggers and stimuli.
 In other words, yoga helps minimise the risk of the body experiencing intrusive memories and other physical symptoms of PTSD.
 Find out more about yoga and PTSD here.